 Are you like me where you feel guilty devouring your juicy steak in front of your vegan friend when out for a nice dinner catch up?
 I had a vegan cousin come stay and I consciously noticed even my body wash was made of goats milk!

 I also wonder what about fish that are farmed specifically for eating?
 Tassal Salmon https://tassalgroup.com.au/our-product/our-salmon/ has Tasmanian grown salmon.
-The Salmon would not exist if they were not bred by the farm, and is a specifically designed salmon farm, the turtles don’t get harmed as they would if fished in the ocean.
+The Salmon would not exist if they were not bred by the farm.
+As it is a specifically designed salmon farm, the turtles don’t get harmed as they would if fished in the ocean.
 Does that make it ok to eat?

 Well whatever path you choose, vegan products, meat substitutes and plant-based foods are on the rise.
 In the latest Food and Drink Business http://www.foodanddrinkbusiness.com.au an interesting article called “Plant-Based meat alternative gaining ground” talks about how Food Frontier (FF) reports that in the US, 86% of people who consume plant-based meat alternatives do not consider themselves vegetarian or vegan.
 Plant based meat start-ups like beyond Meat and Impossible Foods are “directly targeting the most valuable market for plant based meats: omnivorous millennials.
 Beyond Meats sales increasing 70% in 2018.
 More than half of US non-millennials eat meat alternatives, rising to nearly 8 in 10 millennials.
 Almost one-third of millennials report that they are trying to eat a more plant-based diet”